-Serious consequences of undiagnosed coeliac disease include neurological disorders, the most common being ataxia and neuropathy.
-Ataxia is a condition which results in slurred speech, loss of coordination when moving hands, arms, and legs and loss of walking balance making it difficult to complete every-day tasks9.
-Neuropathy can cause decreased or loss of feeling/sensation as well as pain in different parts of the body.
+Serious consequences of undiagnosed coeliac disease include neurological disorders, the most common being ataxia and peripheral neuropathy.
+Ataxia is a condition which results in slurred speech, loss of co- ordination when moving hands, arms, and legs and loss of walking balance making it difficult to complete everyday tasks8.
+Peripheral neuropathy can cause decreased or loss of feeling/sensation as well as pain or a tingling sensation in different parts of the body.

 These conditions severely impact an individual's quality of life.
-A gluten free diet can help stop further neurological damage from taking place; however, existing damage is irreversible10, and it places greater emphasis on the importance of early diagnosis and adherence to treatment.
+A gluten free diet can help stop further neurological damage from taking place; however, existing damage is irreversible9, and it places greater emphasis on the importance of early diagnosis and adherence to treatment.